nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: N/A
 ```

-!!! note
+!!!
+Note
     Intended solely for Docker `HEALTHCHECK`.
     Do not use on the main command line.

 ## Output & Compatibility